Quasiparticle focusing of bound states in two-dimensional $s$-wave superconductors: Results

 \section{Results}

-To calculate $\hat{G}_0(\bm{r},\bm{0};E)$ and $\hat{G}_0(\bm{0},\bm{r};E)$ in the large $|\bm{r}|$ regime we start from the idea of the saddle-point approximation technique (see Appendix \ref{app:nm}) and generalize it to the complex plane (see Appendix \ref{app:calc} for details).
+To calculate $\hat{G}_0(\bm{r},\bm{0};E)$ and $\hat{G}_0(\bm{0},\bm{r};E)$ in the large $r$ regime we start from the idea of the saddle-point approximation technique (see Appendix \ref{app:nm}) and generalize it to the complex plane (see Appendix \ref{app:calc} for details).
+We assume that $r k_{\mathrm{F, \; min}} \gg 1$ where $k_{\mathrm{F, \; min}}$ is the mimimum Fermi wave vector of an arbitrary Fermi surface.
+For an isotropic Fermi surface, it boils down to the usual condition $r k_{\mathrm{F}} \gg 1$.
+We do not treat the superconducting gap self-consistently because the gap should be modified only on a short lengthscale $rk_{\mathrm{F}} \sim 1$ \cite{flatte:local}, much below the lengthscale on which we apply the saddle-point approximation.
 In essence we replace the integral in momentum space by a sum of the integrand evaluated at the critical points $\bm{k}_j(\theta_{\bm{r}})$ giving the largest contribution to the integral,

 The set of critical points depends on the observation direction $(\theta_{\bm{r}})$ and they satisfy the following conditions,

 where $\omega^2 = \Delta^2 - E^2$.
 To understand the nature of the critical points it is insightful to compare Eqs.~\eqref{eq:crit_sol} with their analogue for a charge impurity embedded in a normal metal.
 The latter result was originally discussed by Lounis \textit{et al}.~\cite{heinze2000realimaging, lounis2011theory_real_imaging} for three-dimensional systems and we derive its two-dimensional counterpart in Appendix \ref{app:nm}.
 Similarly to the normal metal scenario, the gradient of the energy dispersion evaluated at the critical points $\bm{k}_{j,+}(\theta_{\bm{r}})$ is also parallel to the observation direction [Eq.~\eqref{eq:crit_sol_gradient}] in the superconductor scenario.
 Therefore, in both situations disconnected Fermi contours give rise to multiple critical points which we denote with the subscript $j$.
 Precisely, if the curvature of the Fermi contours is strictly positive which we will assume in the rest of the paper, $j=1,\dots,N$ where $N$ is the number of non-equivalent Fermi pockets in the First Brillouin Zone (FBZ).
 However, there are two crucial differences: